busterbenson/public/Codex.md

 - Something existed before the Big Bang (outside of time and space as we know them).
 - Nothing in our universe can travel faster than light.
 - The human brain (in its current state of evolution) can't comprehend the universe.
-- Aliens exist.
 - Non-carbon-based life forms exist.
+- Aliens exist, but we will most likely discover their creations (ie. robots they made) before we discover them.
 - The vast majority of intelligenct beings throughout the universe are probably more similar to robots and cyborgs than organically evolved life.
 - Perception of time can be sped up or slowed down, but not reversed (forwards time travel is possible, backwards is not).
 - Technology will eventually disrupt all other human-created institutions (politics, religion, identity, economics, energy).
-- Power will be more quickly redistributed when it gets too heavy at the top.
+- As history progresses, power will tend to be more quickly redistributed when it gets too heavy at the top.
 - Privacy is just a side effect of people not being truly connected.
 - Being good/moral increasingly becomes our default state as we learn more about the world and are more connected with others.
-- Most questions have no answer (asking them anyway is sometimes entertaining anyway).
+- Most questions have no answer (but asking them anyway is often entertaining).
 - Logic is a helpful tool, but has flaws and can't be relied on entirely.
 - Acupuncture works, somehow.
 - Vaccinations are good for babies and society.